What is bookkeeping?

 Now you have taken the brave step to register your business and you are ready to hit the ground running, but where do you start?

 You need to begin by setting up the chart of accounts.
 The chart of accounts is an index of all the accounts the business will use for capturing transactions.

-Some of the typical transactions you can expect to encounter as a small business include:
+Typical transactions you can expect to encounter as a small business:

 - Salaries and wages

 - Settlement of debts to suppliers and lending institutions

 - Invoicing customers for products sold or services rendered

 - Other cash payments and receipts